paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ## Azure Cosmos DB ##
 Azure Cosmos DB is Microsoft's globally distributed, multi-model database.
 With the click of a button, Azure Cosmos DB enables you to elastically and independently scale throughput and storage across any number of Azure's geographic regions.
 Azure Cosmos DB supports multiple data models and popular APIs for accessing and querying data.
 The sample uses the Document DB API which provides a schema-less JSON database engine with SQL querying capabilities.
 For more information, see [About Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction)

+## Azure Key Vault ##
+Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
+By using Key Vault, you can encrypt keys and secrets (such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords) by using keys that are protected by hardware security modules (HSMs).
+For added assurance, you can import or generate keys in HSMs.
+If you choose to do this, Microsoft processes your keys in FIPS 140-2 Level 2 validated HSMs (hardware and firmware).
+Key Vault streamlines the key management process and enables you to maintain control of keys that access and encrypt your data.
+Developers can create keys for development and testing in minutes, and then seamlessly migrate them to production keys.
+Security administrators can grant (and revoke) permission to keys, as needed.For more information, see [What is Azure Key Vault?](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis)

 ## Azure Container Registry ##
 Azure Container Registry is a managed Docker registry service based on the open-source Docker Registry 2.0.
 Create and maintain Azure container registries to store and manage your private Docker container images.
 Use container registries in Azure with your existing container development and deployment pipelines, and draw on the body of Docker community expertise.
 For more information, see [Introduction to private Docker container registries in Azure](https://docs.microsoft.com/en-gb/azure/container-registry/container-registry-intro).